 The trick is to work hand-in-hand with computer and AI technology to produce better outcomes for all.

 The upshot of all this is that AI is not your enemy!
 It is your friend.
-I ask you – Where would we be today without Google to help us to find out about absolutely everything?
+I ask you – Where would we be today without Google and ChatGpt to help us to find out about absolutely everything?

 Recent Comments